readdeo91/ore-excavator-tunnel-mining-turtle/README.md

 - Fills in a 3 wide walkway when there is no block on the tunnel's floor and side on the bottom level **(Uses blocks from slot 1)**
 - Auto return when inventory is full, unload and continue mining

+### Reserved slots:
+- Slot 1 for building material
+- Slot 2 for empty buckets

 ### Planned features:
 - Refuel from lava before moving into it
 - Make a wall to prevents liquids flowing in
 - Refuel from lava before placing a block on it
+- Optionally collect lava with buckets **(slot 2 reserved for buckets)**

 This was a proof of concept job.
-Also heavy refactoring and optimization is needed.
+Heavy refactoring and optimization is needed.
 The turtle currently moves around a lot when it looks for ore.
-Especially on the way back.
+Especially on the way back to continue tunneling.

 ### Known issues